ooni/ooni.org/blog/zambia.rst

 their future requests.

-OONI Testing
+OONI testing
 ============

-Inspired by the work of our colleges of the Open Observatory of Network Interferece (OONI) we conducted another run of tests to determine if any of 1000 top Alexa websites was blocking.
+Inspired by the work of our colleges of the Open Observatory of Network Interference (OONI) we conducted another run of tests to determine if any of 1000 top Alexa websites was blocking.
 The result of the testing is that we could not find any other website blocked with the exception of the Zambian Watchdog.